Professor K. Alan Shore

 He was a Lecturer with the University of Liverpool from 1979 to 1983 and with the University of Bath, where he became a Senior Lecturer in 1986, a Reader in 1990, and a Professor in 1995.
 He was a Visiting Researcher with the Center for High Technology Materials, University of New Mexico, Albuquerque, USA, in 1987.
 In 1989, he was a Visiting Researcher with the Huygens Laboratory, Leiden University, The Netherlands.
 From 1990 to 1991, he was with the Teledanmark Research Laboratory and the MIDIT Center of the Technical University of Denmark, Lyngby.
 He was a Guest Researcher with the Electrotechnical Laboratory, Tsukuba, Japan, in 1991.
 In 1992, he was a Visiting Professor with the Department of Physics, University de les IllesBalears, Palma–Majorca, Spain.
 He was a Visiting Lecturer with the Instituto de Fisica de Cantabria, Santander, Spain, from 1996 to 1998, and a Visiting Researcher with the Department of Physics, Macquarie University, Sydney, Australia, in 1996, 1998, 2000, 2002, 2005, and 2008.
 In 2001, he was a Visiting Researcher with the ATR Adaptive Communications Laboratories, Kyoto, Japan.
 From 2001 to 2008, he was the Director of Industrial and Commercial Optoelectronics (ICON), a Welsh Development Agency Centre of Excellence.

 He has authored or co-authored more than 1000 contributions to archival journals, books, and technical conferences.
-With Prof. D. Kane, he co-edited the research monograph Unlocking Dynamical Diversity.
+With Prof. Deb Kane, he co-edited the research monograph Unlocking Dynamical Diversity.
 His research work has been principally in the area of semiconductor optoelectronic device design and experimental characterization with particular emphasis on nonlinearities in laser diodes and semiconductor optical waveguides.
-His current research interests include nonlinear optics and its applications, and the design and fabrication of semiconductor nanolasers.
+His current research interests include semiconductor laser nonlinear dynamics and its applications, and the dynamics of semiconductor nanolasers.

 In 1995, he was appointed to the Chair of Electronic Engineering at Bangor University.
 He was the Chair of the Welsh Optoelectronics Forum from 2006 to 2008 and has chaired the Photonics Academy for Wales, since its establishment in 2005.
 From 2008 to 2011, he was the Chair of the Quantum Electronics Commission of the International Union of Pure and Applied Physics.